temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

     endpoint: {{ default .Env.TEMPORAL_CODEC_ENDPOINT "{namespace}"}}
 ```

-Start the Web UI server to use this endpoint for decoding data in Workflow Executions in the specified Namespace.
+Start the UI server to use this endpoint for decoding data in Workflow Executions in the specified Namespace.